Travel Tips ...

 When you get to Uganda

-We strongly recommend that all our visitors who are flying into Entebbe pay our flat rate pick-up charge of £55 (or £78 if two travelling together) As well as our own driver meeting you outside the terminal building with your name held up on a card, this fee covers your journey into Kampala from Entebbe (1-1.5 hours), the driver will stop to help you change money if requested and then see you safely on the correct bus and pay your bus fare.
+We strongly recommend that all our visitors who are flying into Entebbe pay our flat rate pick-up charge of £55 (or £78 if two travelling together) As well as our own driver meeting you outside the terminal building with Uganda Lodge held up on a card, this fee covers your journey into Kampala from Entebbe (1-1.5 hours) and then see you safely on the correct bus and pay your bus fare.
 He also passes on the bus drivers phone number to the Lodge staff so they can monitor your progress.

 Depending on your flight arrival time, our driver will take you to spend a couple of hours or a full night at our own private Guest House in Gabba Road, Kampala at no extra cost.
-We prefer to have our guests on the Post Bus which always leaves Kampala at a set time around 7.30am as other buses later in the day do not leave until they are full and this means that if you arrive at the airport at around say 10am and go straight to the bus park you can be sitting 2 or 3 hours before leaving Kampala., and that you may not reach Ruhanga before it gets dark.
+We prefer to have our guests on the Post Bus which always leaves Kampala at a set time around 7.30am.

 If you wish you can pre-book an escort on the bus for an extra £28, or alternatively hire a private car and driver from the Guest House to Ruhanga at a cost of £160.
 We need a couple of days’ notice to make these arrangements.
 In Kampala your pick-up driver will make sure the bus driver knows exactly where to drop you off.
 You will be allocated a seat and your main luggage will probably be locked underneath the bus.